Room 8: Background

+Death and legacy

+Room 8 died in 1968 after attending school for 15 years, longer than most humans.
 His obituary in the Los Angeles Times rivaled that of major political figures, running three columns with a photograph.
 The cat was so famous that his obituary ran in papers as far away as Hartford, Connecticut.

-The students raised the funds for his gravestone.
-He is buried at the Los Angeles Pet Memorial Park in Calabasas, California.
+Students were overwhelmed with the response to a fundraiser for Room 8's burial.
+The campaign received enough money to give Room 8 one of the largest gravestones at the Los Angeles Pet Memorial Park.
+Historian Paul Koudanaris said: "The whole history of Hollywood celebrities has their pets in that cemetery ... yet that cat, that homeless cat who adopted a school has a bigger memorial than any of them.
+And to this day, his grave is still the most visited."

+The cat's fans held a campaign to place him on a U.S. postage stamp.
 Elysian Heights Elementary School has a wall mural on the outside of the school that features Room 8, and the teachers read his book to each new class.
-Room 8's paw prints are immortalized in cement on the sidewalk outside the school.
+Room 8's paw prints are also displayed in cement on the sidewalk outside the school.
 In 1972, a cat shelter was started in his name called The Room 8 Memorial Foundation.